CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 print(f"Plot saved to: {plot_path}")
 ```

+Here is the explanation of that code:
-The first three lines create containers for the results and the filenames.
-The first loop saves those things in these containers.
-The second loop uses those containers to save the results in a new text file, and save it in the directory you created above for the results.
+1. The first three lines create containers for the results and the filenames.
+2. The first loop saves those things in these containers.
+3. The second loop uses those containers to save the results in a new text file, and save it in the directory you created above for the results.
-The final few blocks of code create the plot and give it its various elements.
+4. The final few blocks of code create the plot and give it its various elements.
 It then saves it in the directory for the results.

 [Back to table of contents](#contents)

 ## Conclusions
 Congratulations!
-Within a few lines of code you have taken 8 texts and have automated some analysis of their natural language features.
-This is a model of the workflow for this kind of work with other datasets and research questions.
+Within a few lines of code you have taken some texts and have automated an analysis of their natural language features.
+This is a miniature example of what a code-driven research workflow can look like.

 Some crucial things to remember: